Subscription Modal Banner

 Close alternatives to IBKR

-TD Ameritrade: One of the largest US online brokers, TD Ameritrade, has been making waves with its zero commission promotion.
+Webull: One of the most popular US online brokers, Webull, has been making waves with its zero-commission promotion.
 However, this $0 commission applies to US exchange-listed stocks, ETFs and options trades only.
 There is also no platform fee, inactivity fee, and minimum deposit required.

 Tiger Brokers: A new broker that made an impact upon its launch, Tiger Brokers only entered the Singapore market in March 2020.
-Tiger Brokers initially made the headlines with their 0.08% commission fee per trade for Singapore stocks, which is now matched by the likes of moomoo and Saxo Markets.
-For US shares, Tiger Brokers charges US$0.01 per share with a minimum of US$1.99 per trade — low cost, but not quite as low as IBKR or TD Ameritrade.
+Tiger Brokers charges 0.03% of the trade value (minimum S$1 per trade) for Singapore stocks.
+For US shares, Tiger Brokers charges US$0.0005 per share with a minimum of US$0.99 per order.

-However, when it comes to promotions, Tiger Brokers stands out by offering free shares, commission-free trades, stock vouchers and access to free market data for US stocks.
+Besides the competitive pricing, Tiger Brokers runs promotions from time to time, including free shares, commission-free trades, stock vouchers and access to free market data for US stocks.
 You’re also encouraged to refer friends to earn yourself more rewards!

-moomoo: Like Tiger Brokers, moomoo launched in Singapore with a bang by offering a free Apple share when you open an account and deposit a minimum of S$2,000.
-Currently, trading US shares costs US$0.0049 per share, with a minimum of US$0.99 per order.
-Trading Singapore shares are also highly affordable, at 0.03% of the transaction amount, with a minimum of S$0.99.
+moomoo: Like Tiger Brokers, moomoo is also has one of the lowest fees.
+Currently, there's no commission fee for trading US shares until 12 April 2023, but there's a US$0.99 platform fee per order.
+Trading Singapore shares is also affordable, at 0.03% of the transaction amount, with a minimum of S$0.99 per order.

 mooomoo's promotions are also second to none, offering free shares depending on the criteria you meet.